schlunzis/zis-stomp/README.md

 ### Annotation Driven Usage

-This part is still a work in progress and not in a complete state.
-However, here is a small example of how it will look like.

 #### Subscribers

 You can create subscriber classes using the `@StompSubscriber` annotation.
 Methods can be annotated with `@Topic` to